-Its title may have been typically pessimistic, but ‘Youthanasia’ actually coincided with perhaps the most prosperous and stable period in Megadeth’s long career.
+The title may have been typically pessimistic, but Youthanasia actually coincided with perhaps the most prosperous and stable period in Megadeth’s long career.

-By and large, ‘Youthanasia’ -- which arrived in record stores on November 1, 1994 -- also placed a new emphasis on further simplifying what could at times be a quite complex Megadeth sound, while moving the band ever further away from their blistering-fast thrash roots, towards a more accessible, mid-paced heavy metal sound.
+By and large, Youthanasia arrived on Nov.
+1, 1994 with a new emphasis on further simplifying what could at times be a quite complex Megadeth sound.
+It also moved the band ever further away from their blistering-fast thrash roots, towards a more accessible, mid-paced heavy metal sound.